-Non-rotating shift employees covered by this Agreement shall be paid one and one-half times their regular rate of pay for hours worked in excess of the eight (8) hours scheduled for the regular shift and for any days that the officer works in excess of the dates scheduled for the regular shift.
-Rotating shift employees covered by this Agreement shall be paid one and one-half times their regular rate of pay for hours worked in excess of the eight and one quarter (8.25) hours scheduled for the regular shift.
+Employees assigned to a specialty assignment (including but not limited to Detective, DARE, SRO, Traffic Unit) covered by this Agreement shall be paid one and one-half times their regular rate of pay for hours worked in excess of the eight (8) hours scheduled for the regular shift and for any days that the officer works in excess of the dates scheduled for the regular shift.
+Patrol Officers not assigned to a specialty assignment who are covered by this Agreement shall be paid one and one-half times their regular rate of pay for hours worked in excess of the eight and one quarter (8.25) hours scheduled for the regular shift and for any days that the officer works in excess of the dates scheduled for the regular shift.